arsmoriendy/typst-gruvbox/README.md

     - `purple`
     - `aqua`
     - `orange`
-  - `monochrome` with an array value of ascending monochrome colors from 0 to 14
+  - `monochrome` with an array value of colors from 0 to 14 ascending in brightness
 - `theme-colors` is a higher level dictionary consisting:

   - `light` and `dark` theme dictionaries, each consisting: